Cabernet Merlot 2021

-Dark purple in the glass with an intense nose of ripe blueberry, candied black cherry, vanilla, charred oak and milk chocolate.
-On the palate it is rich, ripe and full-bodied with smooth, young tannins and flavours of black cherries, tiramisu and a touch of smoky oak.
+Dark purple in the glass with an intense nose of dried blueberry, black cherry, vanilla, charred oak and milk chocolate.
+On the palate it is rich, ripe and full-bodied with smooth, young tannins and flavours of black cherries, plum compote, dark chocolate and a touch of smoky oak.
 The finish is long with drying tannins and lingering acidity.

 Enjoy with spice-rubbed rib eye or lamb chops.
 Drinking well on release but show further complexities with a few years in the cellar.